For Town Announcements Click Here

 Ansted, originally settled by squatters, was first incorporated on the 16th day of September in 1891.
 It was named after David Thomas Ansted, a famous English geologist and author, who came to the area and realized the wealth to be found in these hills from the abundance of hardwood timber and rich seams of coal.

 Ansted has an approximate population of 1,404 making it a class IV municipality.
 Municipal elections are held every 4 years on the first Tuesday in June with elected officials taking office on July 1st.
-Ansted's next municipal election will be held in June 2021.
+Current officials took office July 1, 2021.

 Ansted is located at Mile Marker 104 of the famous Midland Trail.
 A town filled